USDepin//USDfil

 Price fluctuations of the FIL token will result in the ratio of value of the deposits on-chain and on the CEX to fluctuate.
 The protocol is resilient to this through rebalancing.
 Rebalancing is performed in the scenario where the FIL price increases beyond a certain threshold, which imbalances the TVL of the protocol between the on-chain instrument and the CEX.

 Threshold setting and rebalancing is performed in a conservative manner.
-Users should note that deposits will be temporarily disabled during rebalance, to protect the protocol.
+Users should note that deposits will be refused during rebalancing to protect the protocol.
 The status of the protocol is indicated on the protocol website.

 Roadmap